Portuguese architecture: Portuguese Renaissance

 The adoption of the austere Renaissance style did not catch on well in Portugal.
 Introduced by a French architect in 1517, it was mainly practiced from the 1530s on by foreign architects and was therefore called estrangeirada (foreign-influenced).
 In later years this style slowly evolved into Mannerism.
 The painter and architect Francisco de Holanda, writer of the book Diálogos da Pintura Antiga ("Dialogues on Ancient Painting"), disseminated in this treatise the fundamentals of this new style.

 The basilica of Nossa Senhora da Conceição in Tomar was one of the earliest churches in pure Renaissance style.
 It was begun by the Castilian architect Diogo de Torralva in the period 1532–1540.
 Its beautiful and clear architecture turns it into one of the best early Renaissance buildings in Portugal.
 The small church of Bom Jesus de Valverde, south of Évora, attributed to both Manuel Pires and Diogo de Torralva, is another early example.

 The most eminent example of this style is the Claustro de D. João III (Cloister of John III) in the Convent of the Order of Christ in Tomar.
-Started under the Portuguese King João III, it was finished during the reign of Philip I of Portugal (also King of Spain under the name of Philip II).
+Started under the Portuguese King John III, it was finished during the reign of Philip I of Portugal (also King of Spain under the name of Philip II).
 The first architect was the Spaniard Diogo de Torralva, who began the work in 1557, only to be finished in 1591 by Philip II's architect, the Italian Filippo Terzi.
 This magnificent, two-storey cloister is considered one of the most important examples of Mannerist architecture in Portugal.

 However, the best known Portuguese architect in this period was Afonso Álvares, whose works include the cathedrals of Leiria (1551–1574), Portalegre (begun 1556), and the Church of São Roque in Lisbon.
 During this period he evolved into the Mannerist style.

 This last church was completed by the Jesuit architect, the Italian Filippo Terzi, who also built the Jesuit college at Évora, the Monastery of São Vicente de Fora in Lisbon and the episcopal palace in Coimbra.
 He had an enormous production and, besides churches, he also built several aqueducts and fortresses.

 In his wake came several Portuguese architects: